-With lots of different areas offering sun-soaked Red Sea beach breaks, such as Hurghada, El Gouna, and Marsa Alam, it can seem rather confusing but don't worry, Egypt is a pretty straightforward holiday destination once you understand the differences between each resort.
+With lots of areas offering sun-soaked Red Sea beach breaks, such as Hurghada, El Gouna, and Marsa Alam, deciding where to go can be bewildering but don't worry, Egypt is a straightforward holiday destination once you understand the differences between each resort.

-You can also find plenty of things to do in Hurghada for families from water parks to bowling alleys, and as the biggest and busiest of all the Red Sea Riviera resorts, Hurghada undoubtedly has the most vibrant nightlife.
+You will find plenty of things to do in Hurghada for families from water parks to bowling alleys, and as the biggest and busiest of all the resorts, Hurghada undoubtedly has the most vibrant nightlife.

 Hurghada is large enough to be split into distinct areas and within the greater Hurghada area you'll find:

-- Sekala: meaning the marina or boardwalk in Arabic, this is the oldest part of Hurghada, and you'll find a bustling centre for shopping, local life and tourism.
+- Sekala: meaning the marina or boardwalk in Arabic, this is the oldest part of Hurghada with a bustling centre for shopping, local life and tourism.

-- Soma Bay: the farthest south of Hurghada's resort areas and the closest to Luxor, Soma Bay is a luxurious enclave consisting of a golf course and a handful of luxury hotels.
+- Soma Bay: the most southerly of Hurghada's resort areas and the closest to Luxor, Soma Bay is a luxurious enclave consisting of a golf course and a handful of luxury hotels.